Table of Contents Show

 1. Presentation Format

 Consider your portfolio’s presentation format, whether digital or physical.
-Digital portfolios may have standard page dimensions for online viewing, while physical ones may vary based on the size of the full portfolio case or binder.
+Digital portfolios may have standard page dimensions for online viewing, while physical ones may vary based on the size of architecture portfolio case or binder.

 2. Portfolio Purpose